Text and Patterns: For Effective Chain of Thought, It Takes Two to Tango: Related Work

 As a natural extension to \cotp, \citet{wang2022self} seek to improve \cotp using over-generation using \textit{self-consistency}.
 They sample multiple outputs, and take a plurality vote~(\ie most frequently generated answer) to arrive at the final answer.
 This general idea of enforcing the model outputs to be consistent has also been explored for symbolic-commonsense reasoning~\citep{kassner2021beliefbank}.
 The efficacy of this approach is corroborated by~\citet{wang2022rationale}, who report that taking multiple samples helps a model become robust to settings in a few-shot setup.
 Our work looks at understanding the efficacy of \cotp in the standard setup of generating a single output per input.

-\niparagraph{Prompt selection.} A number of works explore efficient design of the prompt~\citep{le2021many}, including dynamically creating prompts based on the question~\citep{liu_what_2021,poesia2021synchromesh}, formatting the prompt as a list or questions~\citep{mishra_reframing_2021,rubin_learning_2021}, or providing instructions in the task~\citep{ouyang2022training}.
+\niparagraph{Prompt selection.} Several works have recently explored the design of the prompt---a process often called ``prompt engineering''~\citep{le2021many,liu2021pre}.
+The methods include dynamically creating prompts based on the question~\citep{liu_what_2021,rubin2021learning,poesia2021synchromesh}, formatting the prompt as a list or questions~\citep{mishra_reframing_2021,rubin2021learning}, improving order of examples in the prompt~\citep{lu2022fantastically}, and providing instructions in the task~\citep{ouyang2022training}.
 Unlike these techniques, \cotp is relatively robust to minor changes in the prompt design.
 Thus, the findings of our work might be more generally applicable.

-\niparagraph{Explaining model behavior using counterfactual prompts and attention.} As noted by \cite{jacovi2020towards}, explanation of a deep learning system typically serves two different purposes: i) plausibility, which aims to provide an interpretation of system outputs that is convincing for humans, and ii) faithfulness, which aims to capture the actual reasoning process of a model.
+\niparagraph{Explaining model behavior using counterfactual prompts and attention.} As noted by \cite{jacovi2020towards}, an explanation of a deep learning system typically serves two different purposes: i) plausibility, which aims to provide an interpretation of system outputs that is convincing for humans, and ii) faithfulness, which aims to capture the actual reasoning process of a model.
 Our study requires both and uses different means to achieve them.
-For interpreting the system outputs to aid human understanding, we utilize counterfactual prompts.
-This is akin to using post-hoc analysis tools~\citep{ribeiro2016should,lundberg2017unified,liuexplainaboard} which are also focused on the analysis of outputs without a concern for the details of the model.
-To get a glimpse of the inner workings of the model, we leverage attention~\citep{vaswani2017attention}, a ubiquitous mechanism in \textsc{nlp}.
-While the broader question on the utility of attention for post-hoc analyiss is still open~\citep{jain2019attention,pruthi2020learning}, there is some evidence to show that attention can act as an explanation~\citep{wiegreffe2019attention}.
+We utilize counterfactual prompts to interpret the system outputs to aid human understanding.
+This is similar to using posthoc analysis tools~\citep{ribeiro2016should,lundberg2017unified,liuexplainaboard}, which also focus on analyzing outputs without concern for the details of the model.
+To get a glimpse of the model's inner workings, we leverage attention~\citep{vaswani2017attention}, a ubiquitous mechanism in NLP.
+While the broader question on the utility of attention for posthoc analysis is still open~\citep{jain2019attention,pruthi2020learning}, there is some evidence to show that attention can act as an explanation~\citep{wiegreffe2019attention}.
 Finally, the utility of any explanation mechanism is closely tied to the users and application domain~\citep{kaur2020interpreting,burkart2021survey}.
 As our analysis shows, attention adds intuition and insights to the empirical findings.